How can I register?

 Income Tax Receipts

 T2202A tuition tax receipts are available online through MyHumber.
+For more information about this is provided on the Humber Admissions site.
 For courses taken and completed between January 1 and December 31, receipts will be available online by February 28 of the following year.

 Receipts are issued only when the total tuition fees for the tax period exceed $100.
 This is to comply with Section 118.5(1) of the Income Tax Act, which excludes the tuition credit for tuition fees less than or equal to $100 per institution.